laccore/feldman/doc/manual.markdown

 >		Site: An integer > 0 representing the collection site
 >		Hole: One or more capital letters (A, B, ..., Y, Z, AA, AB...) representing a single drilled hole
 >		Core: An integer > 0 representing an interval of material collected from parent hole
->		Tool: A single capital letter representing the drilling tool used to collect the core
+>		Core Type or Tool: A single capital letter representing the drilling tool used to collect the core
 >		Section: An integer > 0 representing a post-extraction subdivision of a core